Exploring the Complexity of Pandemics Through Play

 Disclaimers: Note that fighting giant mutated pathogens or trying to spread a plague are not part of the Center for Disease Control’s guidelines, and these are no replacement for following official health guidelines or listening to scientists.
 Please follow health officials’ instructions.

 This list is intended for educational purposes, but some readers may find this content triggering.
-If you are feeling mental distress about the current crisis, please do not read any further.
+If you are feeling mental distress about the current crisis (note: original page has been deleted, a link to archive is provided), please do not read any further.
 If you are an educator and considering assigning games as a way to explain the crisis, please consider providing your students an ‘opt-out’ function in case this content could be triggering.

 As coronavirus disease (COVID-19) sweeps the globe, everyone is looking for ways to understand (or even just cope) with a pandemic.
 Recognizing this, I wanted to see how games are being used to tackle this complex issue.
 I polled colleagues in the Federal Games Guild, an informal community of practice consisting of federal agencies interested in leveraging games in different capacities to meet mission goals, asking for games that could be used to illustrate or educate players on pandemics/epidemics.